Public Transport in Helsinki

 Buses in Helsinki are clean and reliable mode of transport as they are on time.

 Buses in the Helsinki region play a significant role in connecting the city and its surrounding areas.
-With over a thousand buses in operation, Helsinki aims to provide a convenient and eco-friendly commuting experience for both locals and visitors.
+With over a thousand buses in operation, Helsinki aims to provide a convenient and eco-friendly commuting experience for locals and visitors.

 Helsinki’s bus routes are designed to cover all parts of the cities, from dense urban areas to suburbs.
 These buses operate frequently, with some running from early morning to late evening.
-In addition to regular buses, there are special night buses that cater to the needs of late-night commuters, especially on the weekends.
+In addition to regular buses, special night buses cater to the needs of late-night commuters, especially on the weekends.

 Buses are named with numbers.
 To board a bus, you need to give a sign to the driver to show your intention to board.
 Otherwise, the bus may not stop.
 Enter the bus using the front door and show your ticket to the driver or the ticket reader.
-When you wish to exit, press the STOP button inside the bus and it will stop at the next bus stop.
+When you wish to exit, press the STOP button inside the bus, and it will stop at the next bus stop.
 There is no ticket sale inside buses.

 City Trams

 The Helsinki tram system is known for its punctuality, efficiency, and convenience, offering passengers a comfortable and enjoyable commuting experience.
 The trams are easily identifiable by their distinctive green colour scheme but sometimes, they are covered with ads.
-The tram lines also offer breathtaking views of the city’s landmarks and attractions, making it an ideal way to explore Helsinki. if you do not want to attend the arranged tours.
-The Helsinki tram service is an excellent choice for anyone looking for an efficient, affordable, and eco-friendly way to get around the Helsinki Centre.
+The tram lines also offer breathtaking views of the city’s landmarks and attractions, making it an ideal way to explore Helsinki.
+Suppose you do not want to attend the arranged tours.
+The Helsinki tram service is an excellent choice for anyone looking for an efficient, affordable, and eco-friendly way around the Helsinki Centre.

 A tram in the Helsinki Centre